dposse/bballSlackbotUpgraded/README.md

     export const getAllGamesOnDate = _getAllGamesOnDate(mlbApi);

+I have included 'draw' in gameResult status, but I did not include logic to check for double header draws, as my limited research in baseball shows that ties are incredibly rare.
+Also the message strings are only decided by wins/losses, but I did include scoreDifference so there could be different messages based on how much a team won/lost by.

 #### Jest Issue

 I ran into an issue with Jest that I'm unsure of how to google.
 It may be a bug, or I am misunderstanding how Jest handles some async tests.